George McClellan (physician): As a surgeon

 McClellan was an accomplished and famous surgeon, leading to Samuel George Morton summing up what many of his contemporaries thought of him in a memorandum from March 8, 1845:

 The day before yesterday I was present at an operation performed by Dr. George McClellan, on a gentleman from Virginia.
 It consisted in the removal of the whole of the parotid gland in a scirrhous and much enlarged state, from the left side of the face.
 Nothing could exceed the combined coolness and skill manifested by Dr. M. throughout this terrible operation, which he has now performed for the eleventh time, and hitherto with remarkable success.
 On this occasion, however, he was doomed to disappointment, for the patient died last night, about thirty-six hours after the operation.
 McClellan sent for me in the evening, to see the dying man with him, and we met in the chamber of death between ten and eleven o'clock.
 I had sometimes heard McClellan spoken of as a heartless surgeon, devoid of feeling or sympathy for those who came under his knife; but I can solemnly aver that I have seldom witnessed more unaffected sorrow than he manifested on this occasion.
 He walked the room incessantly, and repeatedly clasped my hands in his, while he expressed, in emphatic language, the feelings that preyed upon his mind.
 He moreover assured me, that he seldom performed one of his severer operations without first asking the blessing of God on his undertaking; and that days and nights of painful anxiety, often preceded those great professional efforts which have justly placed his name on the pinnacle of surgical fame.
 The gurgling respiration of the unfortunate patient announced the near approach of death, and I withdrew, full of sympathy for the agonized emotions of my friend.

 His name became widespread and he was known to have performed more surgeries than any other during his lifetime.
 His fame led him to operate on patients from the United States, but he also attracted patients from Europe, the West Indies, and South America, especially for operations in ophthalmic surgery.
-McClellan was one of the first surgeons to perform a lens extraction, and was the first American to perform many operations, including removal of the parotid gland.
+McClellan was one of the first surgeons to perform a lens extraction, and was the first American to perform many operations, including the removal of the parotid gland.

 Expertise led to his contributing to the American Medical Review and Journal, editing textbooks, and writing a widely used surgery textbook, The Principles and Practice of Surgery.
 The book was left as a manuscript in 1847, but was edited by his son John H. B. McClellan and published the following year.